BLUETTI Power Stations 2026: AC180, Elite 400 & Apex 300 Reviewed for California Homeowners

 LiFePO₄

-• 3kWh runs refrigerator + essentials through most California outages
+• 3kWh runs fridge + essentials through most CA outages

-• Solar compatible — recharge independently of the grid
+• Solar compatible — charge independently of grid

 Shop BLUETTI Elite 300 — See Current Price →